-Based on the ARP's 2011 Load Forecast, the addition of CI4 will allow the ARP to meet its generation capacity requirements until 2020.
-The projected peak native ARP summer load for 2011 is 1,274 MW and is forecast to increase to 1,418 MW in 2020.
-At this time, FMPA is planning to meet the ARP's need for additional generation capacity in 2020 through a power purchase from a supplier to be determined.
+Based on the ARP's 2012 Load Forecast, the ARP is expected to be able to meet its generation capacity requirements with existing resources through 2021.
+The projected peak native ARP summer load for 2012 is 1,265 MW and is forecast to increase to 1,392 MW in 2021.
+At this time, FMPA is planning to meet the ARP's need for additional generation capacity in 2022 through a power purchase, or unit participation agreement from a supplier to be determined.
 FMPA will continue to evaluate and develop sufficient and cost-effective resource alternatives for the ARP through its integrated resource planning process.

 In 2010, FMPA, on behalf of the ARP, responded to a Request for Proposals from the City of Quincy for providing full-requirements capacity and energy beyond Quincy's entitlement in a Southeastern Power Administration (SEPA) Project.
 The ARP was awarded the Quincy contract for the term of January 1, 2011 through December 31, 2015.
-The ARP is expecting to provide a peak requirement of 26MW to Quincy above its SEPA entitlement during the summer of 2011.
-The sale to Quincy increases the projected ARP load to 1,300 MW for the summer of 2011.
+The ARP is expecting to provide a peak requirement of 26MW to Quincy above its SEPA entitlement during the summer of 2012.
+The sale to Quincy increases the projected ARP load to 1,291 MW for the summer of 2012.

 FMPA is actively involved in planning and developing new renewable energy resources and demand side resource opportunities consistent with, and in consideration of the planning requirements of the State of Florida and the Public Utility Regulatory Policies Act (PURPA).
 Currently, the ARP purchases renewable energy from a cogeneration plant fueled by sugar bagasse, and utilizes landfill gas as a secondary fuel to supplement its coal fuel requirements.
 In December 2009, the ARP commissioned its first solar photovoltaic system, a jointly-owned 30 kW DC system located in Key West, FL.
-In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program and several ARP-Participants are piloting Demand Side Management programs aimed at load management.
+In addition, ARP-Participants are engaged in an ARP-sponsored energy conservation program, and several ARP-Participants are independently piloting Demand Side Management programs aimed at reducing their loads during peak energy usage periods.

-A location map of the ARP Participants and FMPA's power resources as of January 1, 2011 is shown in Figure ES-1.
+A location map of the ARP Participants and FMPA's power resources as of December 31, 2011 is shown in Figure ES-1.